Phantasm

 The Art of Being Human is an exploration of how it feels to be alive and to exist among others, in relationships that are perfectly expressed through the polyphony of Early Music – its dissonances and harmonies – and reflected in the movement of dancers’ bodies, in a performance that offers profound insights into the very meaning of life.
 The Art of Being Human was commissioned by Pierre Boulez Saal, Berlin, where it was premieredn successfully in March 2023.

-With works by William Byrd, John Dowland, William Lawes, Henry Purcell and others
+With works by W. Byrd, J. Dowland, W. Lawes, H. Purcell and others

 “Dreyfus therefore calls the evening ‘challenging’, but the ensemble succeeds in this challenge brilliantly.”